 The company, furthermore, had to scale back its U.K. operations and relocate its European headquarters to Frankfurt, Germany.
 Eventually, the struggling Napster ended up finding a buyer once again.

-In September 2008, Best Buy announced its acquisition of Napster for $121 million, double its valuation at that time.
+In September 2008, Best Buy announced the acquisition of Napster for $121 million, double its valuation at that time.
 The two companies had previously worked together on in-shop promotions.
 Best Buy, furthermore, realized that CD sales wouldn’t last forever and wanted to beef up its digital music sales division.

 Given Napster’s well-known brand and an existing subscriber base of 700,000 users, Best Buy decided to not rebrand the service.
 On top of that, Best Buy already had an existing marketing channel (i.e., its stores) with which it could cross-promote Napster.